cellajs/cella/info/ARCHITECTURE.md

 ## API Design
 An OpenAPI is built using Hono middleware called [zod-openapi](https://github.com/honojs/middleware/tree/main/packages/zod-openapi).
 Please read the readme in this middleware before you get started.

-Want to change the API?
-Describe the new routes in the `/backend/src/routes` folder.
-Then add those in the `/backend/src/server.ts`.
-To see the updates in the docs, you need to restart/redeploy the server.

 ## Security

 Link to valuable resources: